sonburn/sncr-sketch-plugin/README.md

 # Section Titles

 ## Add/Insert Section Title
-Adds an instance of the designated section title¹ to the page, or inserts one above an artboard when one is selected.
-Once section title is added/inserted, apply override to augment section title name, and run Update All Section Titles.
+Adds an instance of the designated section title¹ to the page, or inserts one above selected artboard(s).
+Once section title is added/inserted, user should apply override to set the section title name, link to an artboard, and then run Update All Section Titles.

 ¹Will eventually be designated within the settings for this group of functions.
 Currently set to "Wireframe/Section".